-Twenty-two scholars from seventeen universities were funded in eleven project teams:
+Thirty scholars from twenty universities in fifteen countries are being funded in twelve project teams:

 - Carlos Milani, Universidade do Estado do Rio de Janeiro; Ruth Mckie, De Montfort University; Guy Edwards, Independent Consultant; Ricardo Gutiérrez, Universidad Nacional San Martin: Clashes in Paradise: Development Models and Climate Obstruction in Argentina and Brazil